2026 Bike & BargeReady to Book

 Meals: B,D

-The cycle route this morning takes you to Montréal-du-Gers, one of the most ancient walled towns of Gascogne (1289).
-On the way, we recommend a little detour through Larresingle, another of the 'Most Beautiful Villages in France".
+Today's route has lots of ups and downs and takes you first to Montréal-du-Gers, one of the oldest walled towns of Gascogne (1289).
+En route we recommend a little detour through Larresingle, another of the 'Most Beautiful Villages in France".
 Continue to Eauze, the capital of the current Gascogne.
 Take time to admire the slender steeple of St Luperce and the half-timbered house of Jeanne d’Albret.
 At the end of the day, you will come out on the Adour plain, a very open and intensively cultivated landscape.
 Aire sur l'Adour is separated into two parts; the lower section which is by the river and dominated by the cathedral of St Jean Baptiste, and the high town or Mas d'Aire, which is dominated by the Eglise de Sainte Quitterie where a Benedictine monastery once stood.
-Accommodation this evening will be in Aire.
-220m/722ft ascent, 240m/787ft descent
+Accommodation this evening will be in Aire or neighbouring Barcelonne du Gers.
+Cumulative: 836m/2742ft ascent, 846m/2776ft descent

 Meals: B,D